Five Reasons Why Your Recruiting Strategy Needs Employee Stories

-If you have a line of customers ready to give you money for your products and services but you don’t have enough staff to take care of business, you have a big problem.
+If you can’t find the people you need to operate your business, you have a big problem.
 It’s a problem that isn’t going to resolve itself any time soon.
 How can businesses compete for the labor they need to advance their plans for growth?
-One tactic business owners and HR professionals are turning to is Content Marketing, and the creation of employee stories to connect with people and build relationships with them through their online interactions.
+One tactic business owners and HR professionals are turning to is content marketing, and the creation of employee stories to connect with people and build relationships with them through their online interactions.

 Whether you’re a business leader or an HR professional, learn about five reasons why your recruiting strategy needs employee stories:

-Your Candidates Have Choices
+1. Your Candidates Have Choices

-It’s a seller’s market in most areas of employment right now and chances are good that the people looking at your company are looking at other companies, too.
+It’s a candidate’s market in most areas of employment right now and chances are good that the people looking at your company are looking at other companies, too.
 Employee stories – which are really case studies of what you’re like as an employer – give candidates a tag to remember you by.
 A story about a person is a lot more memorable than the details of the job you have posted.
 Written in storytelling structure, your employee stories activate empathy which is a catalyst for trust.

-Job Descriptions Aren’t Enough
+2. Job Descriptions Aren’t Enough

 That’s not to say that you don’t need a description of the position, you do; but job descriptions don’t stimulate brain activity like stories do.
 Add a story to your job description and you increase the chances that the people you want to reach will remember you, understand what you have to offer, and be inspired to act.

-Stories Turn Platitudes into Tangibles
+3. Stories Turn Platitudes into Tangibles

 When you start to interview your people for employee case studies, you will find these stories come out naturally, and they’ll paint a picture for candidates that not only helps them envision working for you, it builds your credibility as a good employer.

-Your Employees Become Better Referral Sources
+4. Your Employees Become Better Referral Sources

 Let’s face it, your staff aren’t consciously thinking each day about what a great employer you are.
 Talking to employees to get their story is a catalyst for reflection and brings to the surface thoughts and feelings that they might not know they had.
 The result is that they become more likely to talk about you, their employer, in a positive way and remember to refer you to their friends.

-Stir Up Loyalty and Company Pride
+5. Stir Up Loyalty and Company Pride

 Employee stories remind people why they like working at your company.
 I mentioned previously that interviewing staff for stories stimulates reflection, but the person owning the story isn’t the only person at your organization who is going to get emotionally involved.

 Quick Start Your Employer Brand with Content Marketing